 - Knowledge of options to work collaboratively on Virtual Design and Construction (VDC) projects.

-- Knowledge of advanced CAD principles: Software extensions, scripting/automation, texturing/rendering, workflow methods and others.
+- Knowledge of advanced CAD/BIM principles: Interoperability, software extensions, scripting/automation, texturing/rendering, workflow methods and others.

-- Class Meetings: Two weekly 1.5 hr. sessions (Mon. & Wed.) are scheduled in the Design Building 260 computer room.
-They provide a hands-on environment for the instructor to introduce core techniques and for the students to practice these in exercises and group work.
+- Class Meetings: Two weekly 1.5 hr. sessions (Mon. & Wed.) are scheduled in the Design Building 260 Trimble Technology Lab.
+They provide a hands-on environment for the instructor to introduce core techniques and for students to practice these in projects and group work.
 Attendance and participation is mandatory.
 See attendance section for details.

-- Projects: 3 projects provide a task-oriented opportunity for students to practice their skills.
-These projects are either individual or small group projects and they comprise the entire range of topics covered in this course.
+- Projects: 3 in-term projects provide a task-oriented opportunity for students to practice their skills.
+These projects are either individual or small group projects and they comprise a wide range of topics covered in this course.

 - Assignments: 3-4 smaller assignments allow for practice of more defined skills, usually centering around a single topic.